A Learning and Control Perspective for Microfinance: Experimental Settings

-We test a variety of distributions as different data pools and each pool contains 1 million samples.
-These distributions are generated as follows.
-We considered the feature vector $S$ of 100-features information from each loan application.
-Each feature contains a number from $0$ to $4$, which represents the applicant information.
-Those features could go from personal information, including age range, income level, education level, language skill, etc., to household information such as household type, number of bedrooms, internet accessibility, etc. We generated the feature distribution based on
+We generated artificial data pools on $30$ different distribution types.
+We considered the feature vector $S$ of $100$-features information from each loan application.
+Each feature contains a non-negative number that represents the applicant's information.
+Those features could go from personal information, including age range, income level, education level, language skill, etc., to household information such as household type, number of bedrooms, internet accessibility, etc. We considered $26$ distribution types with bounded values of feature information in the range of $[0,4]$ and $4$ distribution types with unbounded values of feature information.
+From the $26$ bounded distributions, $8$ of them have negative weight for the features.
+The specific form of the feature information distributions $\pro\left(S\right)_l$ and the return probability $\pro(B=1 \mid \hat{S},M)$ can be seen in \cref{tab:distribution list,tab:distribution list flip,tab:distribution list unbounded}.